sciber-io/yubikey-locker/README.md

 Download sciber-yklocker.darwin and execute it in a terminal (requires you to keep that terminal window open).
 - Only supports lockout

-### Warning
-Avoid running this tool without a YubiKey present as it will then lock your computer.

 ### Credits
 ####  [Jonas Markström](https://github.com/JMarkstrom/YubiKey-Removal-Behavior)